Heartfirst: Content

-"Heartfirst" is the lead single to Kelsea Ballerini's upcoming fifth studio album.
+"Heartfirst" is the lead single to Kelsea Ballerini's fourth studio album.
 She wrote the song with Alysa Vanderheym and Little Big Town vocalist Karen Fairchild in July 2021.
 According to Ballerini, it was the first song that she ever wrote where she did not come up with the title first; instead, the opening line "Met him at a party/ Accidentally brushed his body/ On the way to get a drink at the bar" was the first lyric she wrote for the song.
 In the chorus, Ballerini sings of "jumping in" to a relationship "heart first", or uncertain of the outcome.
-After recording the demo with Vanderheym and Fairchild, she began recording the song in early 2022 with producers Shane McAnally and Julian Bunetta.
+After recording the demo with Vanderheym and Fairchild, she began recording the song in early 2022 with producers Shane McAnally, and Julian Bunetta.
 The final recording was one semitone higher than the demo and slightly faster in tempo, which according to Ballerini made the song "brighter".
 McAnally and Bunetta also encouraged Ballerini to change the order of the verses and add a bridge.

 The final arrangement includes Evan Hutchings on drums, Craig Young on bass guitar, Alex Wright on synthesizer, Whit Wright on steel guitar, and Bunetta on piano, guitar, and mandolin.
 Ballerini also sang her own harmonies on the recording, with some parts of the song featuring eight vocal tracks dubbed over each other.

 In an interview with Billboard, Ballerini stated that "Hearfirst" was influenced by the music of The Corrs, specifically their 2000's hit "Breathless" and later told People that the song was "the lovechild of The Corrs and Sheryl Crow, with a little Shania sprinkled on top".

 Critical reception

 Billy Dukes of Taste of Country wrote of the song, "A dreamy, acoustic open pins a vibrant arrangement that sits deeper in the mix than much of what Ballerini has released before.
 The song isn't quite a vocal showcase, but a story showcase."
 He also described the song's lyrical theme as "instant romance", while considering the sound "country pop".

 Rebecca Mills of Culturess positively compared the song to Taylor Swift's album Fearless.

+The song was nominated for a Grammy.